kubestellar/kubestellar/QUICKSTART.md

   EOF
   ```

-Check that the deployment was created in the florin edge cluster:
+Now, let's check that the deployment was created in the `florin` edge cluster:

 ```console
 KUBECONFIG=$florin_kubeconfig kubectl -n commonstuff get deployment